klust/SupercomputersForStarters/docs/4_Storage/4_03_Parallel_filesystems.md

 optimised parallel software using the right libraries to optimise that data transport, and this at a very reasonable cost.
 However, it has trouble dealing with lots of small files, and metadata access, certainly to files in one directory, can be a bottleneck.
-Moreover, the amount of storage space for metadata is determined when the system is purcnhased or configured as it is on separate servers, so there is also a strict limit to the number of files such a system can store.
+Moreover, the amount of storage space for metadata is determined when the system is purchased or configured as it is on separate servers, so there is also a strict limit to the number of files such a system can store.